mrrobeson/Project-3---Conference-App/README.md

 ## APIs
 - [Google Cloud Endpoints][3]
+-

+## Design
+- The sessions models were chosen to have a parent conference id in order to be able to track back and retrieve details about the conference in addition to the session.
+This is necessary because users will want to know which conference a particular session is within, as well as the fact that the project required the api to support the websafeconfkey input in the 'create session' api.
+- User wishlist; the user profile model now has session keys stored.
+This allows the users to add keys for the sessions for which he/she wants to attend and for the application to easily retrieve these.
+- In addition to the sessions having a parent conf id, the conference has corresponding associated session keys.
+These are maintained against the conference for ease of retrieval come query time.
+- The featured speaker is new to the conference app.
+Each session has a speaker associated, while the conference model now has a 'featured speaker' chosen by the cron job simply by looking at the type of session created.
+If the session created is a keynote, and the conference doesn't already have a featured speaker, the speaker associated with the newly created keynote is set as the featured speaker for that conference.

 ## Setup Instructions
 1. Update the value of `application` in `app.yaml` to the app ID you